 Efficiency and caring at work – an awareness-raising campaign

-As you may have read in the Bulletin, part 8 of the Work Well Feel Well series looks at managing a full range of emotions in the workplace.
+As you may have read in the Bulletin, part 10 of the Work Well Feel Well series looks at striking a balance between excellence and efficiency.

-Here are a few more resources that you may find helpful:
+Here are some other resources that you may find helpful:

 -